ray-x/navigator.lua/README.md

 # Install

 You can remove your lspconfig setup and use this plugin.
-The plugin depends on [guihua.lua](https://github.com/ray-x/guihua.lua), which provides gui and fzy support.
+The plugin depends on [guihua.lua](https://github.com/ray-x/guihua.lua), which provides GUI and fzy support.

 ```vim
 Plug 'ray-x/guihua.lua', {'do': 'cd lua/fzy && make' }